GeorgiaKts/football_db/README.md

 Thanasis Koukouliatas

 📎 Notes
-The project was developed as part of an academic assignment.
+The project was developed as part of an academic assignment of the department of computer science and engineering, University of Ioannina.